Mu-L/KillerPDF/README.md

 - Merge multiple PDFs and split out selected pages, drag-and-drop page reordering
 - Inline text editing with font matching against the original document
 - Text boxes, freehand drawing, and highlight overlays with adjustable color, size, and opacity
-- Draw and save reusable signatures, click to place anywhere on a page
+- Draw and save reusable signatures or import a PNG/JPG/BMP image as a signature, click to place anywhere on a page
+- Zoom preset dropdown with scroll-wheel sync
-- Full-text search with result highlighting, drag-select to copy text
+- Full-text search across the entire document with result highlighting, drag-select to copy text
+- Unsaved-changes protection with dirty tracking and title bar indicator
+- Close file without quitting (Ctrl+W)
 - Print with annotations flattened into the output
 - Save Flattened PDF: rasterizes every page at 150 DPI via PDFium into a fully uneditable document
 - Password-protected PDF support: prompts for password instead of erroring, decrypted copy held in temp for the session